peterlee123hi/coder-eval-cli/README.md

 ## Overview

-**Coder Eval CLI** is a tool to assist with testing LLMs on coding benchmarks.
+**Coder Eval CLI** is a tool to assist with evaluating LLMs on coding benchmarks.

 ### Key Features
 - Prepare local datasets for code generation models